-Moreover, most of the templates that are proposed are catalogued according to parameters “graphs” or technical features, but my experience tells me that, unless of limited cases (it would be difficult to transform a theme made with graphic elements for a Restaurant in a site that talks about quantum theories), every template on these sites is highly customizable.
+Moreover, most of the templates that are proposed are cataloged according to parameters “graphs” or technical features, but my experience tells me that, unless of limited cases (it would be difficult to transform a theme made with graphic elements for a Restaurant in a site that talks about quantum theories), every template on these sites is highly customizable.

 Everything you need is a minimum of imagination to be able to visualize your content instead of the proposed ones.